 Gone are the days where as a twenty something back packer I’d turn up in a strange country on a whim with no mobile phone or internet at my disposal, and with not even the first night’s accommodation booked after a long haul flight.
 With every kind of detail available now, knowledge is power over your limited budget so there is no excuse for not conducting prior research of your destination.
 Sure, I still miss the days of completely winging it but when travelling with a family and for such a short period it’s just not an efficient way to travel.
 For the lazy travellers out there I have already prepared a plan for a two week trip to Vietnam and along with my other associated blogs on Vietnam so you can replicate what we did on our family holiday.

-Being a near local in Western Australia, I’ve been to nearly all of the South East Asian countries and unequivocally I can say Vietnam is my favourite.
+Being a West Australian, I’ve been to nearly all of the South East Asian countries and unequivocally I can say Vietnam is my favourite.
 From its surreal landscape of limestone karsts jutting out in Halong Bay, enjoyed from a traditional Chinese junk to the challenges of crossing a Hanoi road with swarms of motorbikes coming at you in biblical proportions.
 The wonderful array of sumptuous food to the delightful charm of the locals, along with an alternative historical perspective of the Vietnam War will have you spellbound and busy planning your next trip there.
 It’s such an easy country to travel in especially when taking your family along and really is a must go destination for the budget conscious.

 So you’ve decided on going to Vietnam…that means you will be leaving in approximately 18-12 months.
 It may sound silly, but if you want to spend less and see more, then you will need to start planning and researching now.
 Following is a chronological guide to completing your perfect trip to Vietnam.